-For frail or disabled seniors, wheelchair ramps are essential to maintaining their independence and living at home.
+For frail or disabled seniors, wheelchair ramps are essential to maintaining their independence and ability to live at home.
 Seniors who use a wheelchair or electric scooter benefit from the ability to get more of their activities of daily living completed with less assistance.
 Wheelchair bound seniors with easy access to a handicap ramp will likely interact more socially, access social services more, and generally age in place more easily.
-Ramps also serve an important function in emergencies should medical staff need to be able to enter and exit the senior’s home.
+Ramps also serve an important function in emergencies should medical staff need to enter and exit the senior’s home.

 With so many benefits for disabled or frail seniors, our guide to wheelchair ramps takes a closer look at how to pay for wheelchair ramps, insurance benefits, the associated costs and factors affecting costs and the financial assistance options available.

 Medicare is where most families turn first and this makes sense.
 The federal health insurance program is available to most adults over 65.
-Unfortunately, Medicare policies are strict when it comes to including paying for equipment and home modifications around the senior’s home.
+Unfortunately, original (also called traditional) Medicare policies are strict when it comes to paying for equipment and home modifications around the senior’s home.

-Medicare policy on wheelchair ramps falls under their policy for Durable Medical Equipment.
+Original Medicare’s policy on wheelchair ramps falls under their policy for Durable Medical Equipment.
 As such, if the wheelchair ramp is used for a medical purpose, then the ramp is reimbursable.
 A ramp will have to be medically necessary as declared by a licensed physician.
-Therefore, it is extremely rare that Medicare will pay for the cost of a wheelchair ramp.
+Therefore, it is extremely rare that original Medicare will pay for the cost of a wheelchair ramp.

-Better news for beneficiaries are the HCBS Waivers.
-In many states Medicaid Waivers pay for the cost of ramps as they are considered home modifications or environmental adaptations.
+Better news for Medicaid beneficiaries is the offering of HCBS Waivers.
+In many states, Medicaid Waivers pay for the cost of ramps, as they are considered home modifications or environmental adaptations.
 One can view a state by state list of Medicaid Waivers and their benefits here.

 Another option are the ‘Money Follows The Person’ programs that help the elderly who currently reside in nursing homes to move back home and in doing so will pay for some home modifications, including wheelchair ramps.